-My commission expires: $12 3 64$.
-STATE OF VIRGINIA AT LARGE CITY/COUNTY OF, to-wit: The foregoing instrument was acknowledged this, as of National Housing, LLC on behalf of the company.
+My commission expires: $12 3 04 $.
+STATE OF VIRGINIA AT LARGE CITY/COUNTY OF, to-wit: The foregoing instrument was acknowledged this day of, 2004, by, as of National Housing, LLC on behalf of the company.
 NOTARY PUBLIC My commission expires: